Eva-QuesAri/Bash-practice-1/README.md

-# Bash-practice-1
+# Markdown-practice
-I have a mentor on IBM that has help em to improve my employment skills so I will share my practice of the Bash commands that I used on WSL for Linux
+I have a mentor on IBM Career Conversation that has help me to improve my employment skills so I will share my practice of Markdown for documentirtn purposes.

 ## Practice of Markdown for documentations purposes on GitHub